CantisW/discord-economy-bot/README.md

 # Guilded Economy Bot

-An in-development fork of [discord-economy-bot](https://github.com/Santeeisweird9/discord-economy-bot) for Guilded.
+A fork of [discord-economy-bot](https://github.com/Santeeisweird9/discord-economy-bot) for Guilded.

 A cryptocurrency-styled bot that you can change to your liking for Minecraft servers (or any similar game).